mobxjs/mobx/docs/refguide/observe.md

 })

 person.firstName = "Martin"
-// Prints: 'update firstName from Maarten to Martin'.
+// Prints: 'update firstName from Maarten to Martin'

 // Ignore any future updates.
 disposer()